dbmdz/wolpi/docs/configuration.md

 - `format`: Log format, either `text` (colored, human-readable) or `json` (structured), defaults to `text`
 - `level`: Log level, one of `debug`, `info`, `warn`, `error`, defaults to `info`
+- `log-request-details-on-crash`: Whether to include the remote client address and request headers when logging uncaught exceptions that occur while handling requests, defaults to `true`.
+Disable if you consider these details to be sensitive information in your setup and don't want them to end up in logs.

 ## HTTP Caching Headers